daviddever/CarHole/README.md

 1. Wire up the Raspberry Pi with the guide above
 2. sudo apt-get install python-pip
 3. sudo pip install flask
-4. export FLASK_APP=carhole.py
-5. flask run --host=0.0.0.0
+4. Copy SSL cert and key to directory or generate a self-signed one: openssl req -x509 -newkey rsa:4096 -keyout carholekey.pem -out carholecert.pem -days 3650 -nodes
+5. sudo python carhole.py

+The server runs on https on port 443

-A GET request to http://_YourPi'sAddress_:5000/operate will open the door.
+A GET request to /operate will open the door.
+A GET request to /check_door will return Open or Closed

 **This is not secure at all!**

 ###checkdoor.py